jblomo/datamining290/slides/2014-05-01-Real-World.markdown

 ## Idea required but not sufficient

   + Wide variation of thoughts on ideas
-  + One of the biggest road blocks for wanna be entrepreneurs, but most derided
+  + One of the biggest road blocks for wannabe entrepreneurs, but most derided
   + Timing is mostly luck, is the world ready for your ideas?
   + I think the *vision* is important, it's what drives the company, keeps people working